medwatt/gmid/README.md

        413.74810267])
 ```

+The retuned data can then used, for example, to make a plot of intrinsic gain
+vs. length.

-In the previous examples, two of the sources were fixed while the other was
+In all of the preceding, only one source was allowed to vary while the other
-allowed to vary.
+two were fixed.
 This is fine for easy plots.
 We can use the `lookup` method to
 get much more sophisticated plots as the `lookup` methods uses the entire
 lookup table.